amitdubeyup/coding-learning-resources/full-stack/sorting.md

 - O(n + k) - For count array and output array

 ### Approach
+Counting Sort is a non-comparison-based sorting algorithm that works by counting the number of occurrences of each unique element in the input array.
+It solves the sorting problem by using the count of each element to determine its position in the sorted output array.
+This algorithm is efficient when the range of input values (k) is not significantly larger than the number of elements (n), making it ideal for sorting integers with a small range.
+Unlike comparison sorts, it doesn't compare elements directly but uses arithmetic operations on their values.

+**Detailed Step-by-Step Approach:**
-1. Find the maximum value in the array to determine the range.
+1. **Find Range**: Determine the minimum and maximum values in the input array to calculate the range of values.
-2. Create a count array of size max+1, initialized to 0.
+2. **Initialize Count Array**: Create a count array of size (max - min + 1) and initialize all elements to 0.
-3. Count the occurrences of each element in the input array.
+3. **Count Occurrences**: Iterate through the input array and increment the count for each element's corresponding index in the count array.
-4. Modify the count array to store cumulative counts.
+4. **Cumulative Sum**: Modify the count array to store cumulative sums, which will give the correct positions of elements in the sorted output.
-5. Create an output array and place elements in sorted order using the count array.
+5. **Build Output Array**: Create a new output array and place each element from the input array into its correct sorted position using the cumulative count array.
-6. Copy the output array back to the original array.
+6. **Copy Back**: Copy the sorted elements from the output array back to the original input array.
+7. The algorithm ensures stability by processing elements in reverse order during the output phase.

 ### JavaScript Implementation
 ```javascript